Features and Event Receivers

 - A scoped property bag for storing data required by a Feature within its scope

-- The basis of a unified framework for distributed deployment of SharePoint Foundation solutions
+- The basis of a unified framework for the distributed deployment of SharePoint Foundation solutions

 Ability to upgrade Feature versions